Are you looking for the best way to send money to Nepal from Australia?

 With Xoom, a remittance service of PayPal you can send money to Nepal from Australia through your PayPal account.

-You can pay via your PayPal balance, bank account or credit/ debit cards for the transaction.
+You can pay via your PayPal balance, bank account or credit/ debit card for the transaction.

 You can directly deposit to the receiver’s bank account or do a cash pick-up transfer.